sociomantic-tsunami/libdrizzle-redux/README.rst

 ==========================

 **Drizzle Redux** is a project which aims to breathe new life into the **libdrizzle** C connector.
-It is designed to allow you to connect to and query a **MySQL** database server using a simple API.
+It is designed to allow you to syn- or asynchronously connect to and query a **MySQL** database server using a simple API.

 **Libdrizzle-redux** is a fork of the official **v5.1.4 Felmingham** release available